Kumaken/movie-chatbot/README.md

 However, you can also put in your request using informal casual phrases in English though.
 Just be wary, sometimes it won't work this way.
 EX: Tell me about Doraemon, Give me info on Avengers, I wanna know about Star Wars.

+ALSO: Moviebot can give you some random movie suggestion based on genres!
+Simply do:
+EX: rec "GNRhorror", recommend "GNRwestern", recommend me "GNRromance"

 ## --TOOLS--
 - DialogFlow - A Google-owned developer of human–computer interaction technologies based on natural language conversations
 - OMDB API - API to fetch details about movies from IMDb